Axeiru/DNNFacialLandmarkThermometer/README.md

   - Extremely illuminating and informative survey into multispectral image registration and fusion.
 Many thanks to the Authors!

+Access to a 3D printer is recommended but not necessary.
+The [Jetson NanoBoxABS for B01](https://www.thingiverse.com/thing:4275167) is a nice case that I can recommend.

-The included stl can be printed to serve as an alignment mount for the dual cameras:
+The included stl can be printed to serve as an alignment mount for the FLIR Lepton & Raspberry Pi Camera Module:

 <img src="https://github.com/Axeiru/DNNFacialLandmarkThermometer/blob/main/dual_cam_module_v7.png" width="500" />

 - Copies of required files are included, however, original sources are listed below and deserve many thanks!